 240+ Hz as the competitive minimum

-240Hz is the most popular refresh rate at this point in time, as you can see.
-Higher refresh rate monitors have been out for a while now, but these don’t get adopted as widely and as quickly as what we saw with the 240Hz monitors back when they came out.
-This could have something to do with the fact that there are diminishing returns when going for higher framerates, and also with the fact that a lot of games simply can’t reliably run at 360 frames per second or higher, but with recent PC technology this is becoming more and more of an option.
+240Hz is the most popular refresh rate at the time of writing this article, as you can see.
+Higher refresh rate monitors have been out for a while now, but these initially didn’t get adopted as widely and as quickly as what we saw with the 240Hz monitors back when they came out.
+This could have had something to do with the fact that there are diminishing returns when going for higher framerates, and also with the fact that a lot of games simply couldn’t reliably run at 360 frames per second or higher, but with recent PC technology this is becoming more and more of an option.

 240Hz vs 144Hz vs 60Hz

 A lot of gamers say that the jump from 144Hz to 240Hz isn’t as massive as the jump from 60 to 144, and we tend to agree.
-Looking at the image refresh times (to the right) you can see that the jump from 60 to 144 Hertz is larger than the jump from 144 to 240 Hertz.
+Looking at the image refresh times, you can see that the jump from 60 to 144 Hertz is larger than the jump from 144 to 240 Hertz.

 However, that does not mean that the difference isn’t worth it.